ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/project-setup.rst

 - No uncertified code is used from certified code
 - Every public function of the certified subset has a requirement with sufficient quality
 - The certified code adheres to the coding standard
-- The certified subset is tested with 100% statement coverage
+- The certified subset is tested with 100% statement coverage.
+    - There are a few lines that cannot be covered by automatic tests.
+These are annotated with an explanation.

 Internal procedures
 -------------------